definitelynico/mfs-cpp-starter/README.md

 A simple CLI tool that sets up a modern C++ project with CMake, similar to how `cargo new` works for Rust projects.

+#### WARNING!
+This is a work in progress and may contain all kinds of weird bugs.
+Use at your own risk!

 ## Why

 I get confused when I open an IDE, simple as.
 I just want to be able to create a C++ project quickly and get going, but I'm also terrible at remembering all the commands, arguments and flags to create things like .clang-format, compile-commands.json and others in order to have a pleasant experience in [your favorite terminal text editor].